General

 Range and Habitat

-Gray Vireo: Breeds from southern California east to Utah, south to western Texas and Baja California.
+Gray Vireo: Breeds from southern California east to Colorado, south to western Texas and Baja California.
 Spends winters south of U.S.-Mexico border.
 Frequents dry brush, especially juniper, in the pinyon- and juniper-covered slopes of the southwestern mountains; also found in scrub oak and other types of chaparral.

 Breeding and Nesting